-I too rise to voice my appreciation as both of my constituency communities were able to attend a local derby, with a cod fishing derby in Coral Harbour and a sculpin fishing derby in Naujaat including other marine fishes, and there were no incidents in either derby, and it allowed families to share in this wonderful activity.
+I, too, rise to voice my appreciation, as both of my constituent communities were able to hold local derbies, with a cod fishing derby in Coral Harbour and a sculpin fishing derby in Naujaat, in addition to other kinds of fish.
+There were no incidents at either derby and it allowed families to share in this wonderful activity.

-There was a loss of a local person in Coral Harbour, which delayed the derby to show respect the family, but the family told the community to proceed, so they continued with their plans and our thoughts today are with the family that lost their loved one, and we also remember the family in Cambridge Bay who lost a loved one.
+There was a loss of a local person in Coral Harbour, which delayed the derby to show respect to the family, but the family told the community to proceed, so they continued with their plans.
+Our thoughts today are with the family that lost their loved one, and we also remember the family in Cambridge Bay who lost a loved one.
 Thank you, Mr. Speaker.